-Chelsea Village is your home in the heart of the Mogadishu International Airport zone (MIA).
-We pride ourselves on the experience we offer guests, especially the comfort and safety of our rooms, the quality of our catering and the peace of mind provided by our security.
+Chelsea Village is your home in the heart of the Mogadishu International Airport zone (MIA), that can host up to 184 guests.
+We pride ourselves on the experience we offer clients, especially the comfort and safety of our rooms, the quality of our catering and the peace of mind provided by our security.
 We also provide on-site potable water to World Health Organisation standards that is tested daily.

 A Chelsea Group project, our vision is to provide camps around the world that are safer and more comfortable than any of the competition.
-Built and managed by the Camp Operating Group (COG), we employ remote management specialists with years of experience in some of the most logistically challenging environments in the world.
+Built and managed by Enigma Smart Site Services, we employ remote management specialists who have years of experience in some of the most logistically challenging environments in the world.

 KEEPING GUESTS SECURE

 At Chelsea Village, we offer high standards of security – and are constantly striving to improve both the comfort and the security of our guests’ experience.
 Chelsea Village has a full-time, on-site Security Manager, Colin Laubscher, with decades of experience and training within the security industry.

 We are one of the only camps within the MIA to be contained by T walls.
 Our fully manned and designed entry control point (ECP) is guarded by our team of armed former Ugandan soldiers and Somali gatemen.
 The camp is secured by blast wall protection with defensive positions throughout the compound.

 The on-site bunker is reinforced with steel and is further protected by the steel containers (offices and a gymnasium) that sit above it.

 Our NapCap portable living containers are made out of welded steel, instead of the flat pack units most camps offer, providing superior safety.
 The accommodation is further safeguarded with extra overhead protection comprising layers of sandbags and a stand-off detonation screen.